nemonik/plantuml-server-helm/README.md

 This example uses Traefik to expose the ingress.
 Configuring Traefik is out of scope of this readme.

-In my forthcoming updated Hands-n DevOps class I do this exposing PlantUML-Server over https, so when that drops you can find some insight how to do so there.
+In my forthcoming updated Hands-on DevOps class I do this exposing PlantUML-Server over https, so when that drops you can find some insight how to do so there.

 ## License